OfficeDev/office-js-docs-pr/docs/includes/file-get-started-word.md

     })();
     ```

-4. In your app folder, create a file named **home.css** to specify the custom styles for the add-in.
-Add the following code to **home.css** and save the file.
+3. Open the file **app.css** in the root of the project to specify the custom styles for the add-in.
+Replace the entire contents with the following and save the file.

     ```css
     #content-header {